cferdinandi/adventure/content/rules.md

 > "What is this?
 What does it do?"

-<p class="margin-bottom-small"><strong>The Game Master asks for a Wisdom Check, and the player rolls a D20.</strong></p>
+<p class="margin-bottom-small"><strong>The Game Master asks for a Wisdom Check, and the player rolls a D6.</strong></p>

-- On an 8 or lower, they can tell it's magical, but know nothing about it's specific properties or uses.
+- On an 2 or lower, they can tell it's magical, but know nothing about it's specific properties or uses.
-- On a 9 to 16, the GM tells them that they've heard rumors of a magical gem that belonged to the sorcerer of the North.
+- On a 3 to 5, the GM tells them that they've heard rumors of a magical gem that belonged to the sorcerer of the North.
 It was stolen from him some years ago, and he's been looking for it every since.
 They don't know what it does, only that it's very valuable.
-- On an 18 or higher, the GM also tells them that it's rumored to be able to bring trees to life, if you know the right magical phrase, and can be used to create a powerful army of treefolk.
+- On a 6, the GM also tells them that it's rumored to be able to bring trees to life, if you know the right magical phrase, and can be used to create a powerful army of treefolk.
 {{</callout>}}

 ### Spellcasting